5 people shot at New York's West Indian American Day Parade, police say

 NEW YORK (AP) — Five people were shot Monday at New York City’s West Indian American Day Parade, police said.
-It's the latest incidence of violence to mar one of the world’s largest annual celebrations of Caribbean culture.
+It's the latest instance of violence marring one of the world’s largest annual celebrations of Caribbean culture.

+A gunman targeting a specific group of people opened fire along the parade route in Brooklyn around 2:35 p.m., NYPD Chief of Patrol John Chell said.

 Two people were critically wounded, Chell said.
 The three other victims are expected to survive their injuries, he said.
 The gunman fled.